Deploy Customer-Managed Prefect Cloud with Helm¶

 Customer-Managed is a highly configurable Kubernetes manifest stack that supports different customer requirements for authentication, scale, and other operational concerns.
 These configurations are managed through Helm values files, which contain configuration required for a successful installation, including fine-grained configurations for each service deployed by the Helm chart.

-You can view all available configuration values in a Helm chart using:
+You can quickly view all available configuration values using helm show values:

 helm show values <chart-name.tgz>